rusiaaman/wcgw/README.md

 The specify the server url in the `wcgw` command like so `wcgw --server-url https://your-url/v1/register`

+# Claude Support
+WCGW now supports Claude Desktop through the MCP protocol, allowing you to use Claude's capabilities directly from your desktop environment.
+This integration enables seamless interaction between Claude and your local shell.

 # [Optional] Local shell access with openai API key

 Add `OPENAI_API_KEY` and `OPENAI_ORG_ID` env variables.